 The purpose of this project is to support APPIC-member internship programs moving toward American Psychological Association (APA) accreditation.
-The target audience is programs prepared to write the APA-required self-study consistent with the APA Standards of Accreditation, which will be in effect beginning January 1, 2017.
+The target audience is programs prepared to write the APA-required self-study consistent with the APA Standards of Accreditation.

-APPIC is currently recruiting internship programs who wish to receive free hands-on support and consultation around developing a self-study for APA accreditation.
-This APPIC-funded support serves as Phase III of APPIC’s Accreditation Readiness Project (ARP).
-Last year, 33 internship programs completed the ARP program, and the vast majority of those programs were successful in submitting a self-study for accreditation following the conclusion of the support project.
-In 2017, APPIC is committed to supporting another group of up to 48 internship programs who wish to receive support around developing their self-study.
+APPIC is currently in the process of starting to recruit (beginning on October 1st, 2018) internship programs who wish to receive free hands-on support and consultation around developing a self-study for APA accreditation.
+This APPIC-funded support serves as Phase IV of APPIC’s Accreditation Readiness Project (ARP).
+Over 60 internship programs have completed previous phases of the ARP program.
+In 2018, APPIC is committed to supporting another group of up to 12 internship programs who wish to receive support around developing their self-study.

-APPIC has contracted with Clover Educational Consulting Group (Clover) to administer Phase III of the ARP project.
-Specifically, Clover will select up to 48 programs to receive monthly consultation and support in the development of a self-study for accreditation over the period of January-December, 2017.
+APPIC has contracted with Clover Educational Consulting Group (Clover) to administer Phase IV of the ARP project.
+Specifically, Clover will select up to 12 programs to receive monthly consultation and support in the development of a self-study for accreditation over the period of January-December, 2019.
 Selected programs will participate in Clover-administered “Learning Communities”, which will be comprised of small groups of internship programs.
 Clover will provide instructional webinars related to the accreditation process, monthly group Q&A sessions, tailored consultation to individual programs, and feedback on self-study documents.

 To apply to participate go to this page for details: Click Here